codalogic/exodep/README.md

 (As `$path` is included as part of the default URI template expansion, this has the effect of the two files having the same name.)

+If the `dest` command has been specified, the following:

+    dest output/
+    get <src-file-name>

+is effectively treated as:

+    get <src-file-name> output/

+The `dest` command can be reset by doing:

+    dest

 `copy` is a legacy alias of `get` and `bcopy` is an alias of `bget`.

+## dest

+See `get and bget` command for how the `dest` command works.

 ## subst